bluz71/bluz71.github.io/_posts/2021-09-10-vim-tips-revisited.md

 Many years ago I never used the `signcolumn`.
 Then linting and language server protocol became a part of my workflow, hence the `signcolumn` became a necessity.
-However, I was never happy with the styling choices available; either have the `signcolumn` permanently open, thereby losing two or more characters of horizontal real estate, or have the `signcolumn` automatically open if in use, which would result in a jarring sideways shift as the `signcolumn` came into and out of existence (when linting that would happen often).
+However, I was never happy with the styling choices available; either have the `signcolumn` permanently on, thereby losing two or more characters of horizontal real estate, or have the `signcolumn` automatically open if in use, which would result in a jarring sideways shift as the `signcolumn` came into and out of existence (when linting that would happen often).